Write Her Story

 I gazed back at Glenda, perplexed, not recognizing (or maybe forgetting all about) exhibit 8A, two arms – one from wrist to shoulder, another only to the elbow, resting on brushed velvet, still dripping blood into a crystal bowl.
 Certainly, the most gorgeous display in the room.
 Glenda came out from the shadows, smiled at me, her aqua eyes catching the light, her trailing voile headdress covering her missing limbs.

-Fiction © Copyright Lori M. Meyers
+Fiction © Copyright Lori M. Myers

 Image courtesy of Pixabay.com Artist: Rondell Melling

-More from Lori M. Meyer:
+More from Lori M. Myers:

 A windowed storefront, a foreboding brothel,

 a wine cellar, a burial plot.
 Small spaces

 surrounded by thick walls, bolted with padlocks, weighed down with wet earth.
 This story